-You can start a new game at any time, except in the middle of some of the special operations described in Section 5.
+You can start a new game any time, except in the middle of some special operations described in Section 5.

 Press the NEW button.
 The screen shows 'New Game?' and either the word 'Classic' or an arrangement of pieces to start a game of 'Chess 960'.
-To switch between these displays, use \hat{T} or θ .
+To switch between these displays, use $\hat{v}$ or v.

-With 'Classic' displayed, you can begin a game of ordinary ('classical') chess by pressing GREEN or simply placing all 32 pieces on their home squares.
+When 'Classic' is displayed, you can begin a game of ordinary ('classical') chess.
+Press GREEN or simply place all 32 pieces on their home squares.
 Either White or Black may play from your end.